• Skip to primary navigation

 The Doodle Revolution

-This books isn’t strictly about sketchnoting but it is about using visuals and drawing to aid in thinking.
-This is certainly targeted more towards adults and business settings, but there is some useful information on how using visuals can be an aid in “non visual tasks”
+This book isn’t strictly about sketchnoting but it is about using visuals and drawing to aid in thinking.
+It’s also targeted more towards adults and business settings, but there is some useful information on how using visuals can be an aid in “non-visual tasks”

 This isn’t a definitive list, there are many more books on sketchnoting, visual notetaking, and graphical facilitating, mostly looking at things from a business perspective, but these are a great starting point.